mui/material-ui/docs/data/base/components/slider/slider.md

 Slider components can be arranged vertically as well as horizontally.

-When vertical, you must set `orientation="vertical"` on the `<Slider />` component so the user can navigate with the up and down arrow keys (rather than the default left-to-right behavior for horizontal slider).
+When vertical, you must set `orientation="vertical"` on the `<Slider />` component so the user can navigate with the up and down arrow keys (rather than the default left-to-right behavior for horizontal sliders).

 {{"demo": "VerticalSlider.js"}}